 Second pandemic of the 21st century

-The H1N1 influenza, or swine flu, was the first pandemic of the 21st century, infecting 1-in-5 people worldwide from 2009 to 2010.
-It also was the first pandemic for which many of WHO’s member nations had developed comprehensive pandemic describing the public health measures to be taken to reduce illness and fatalities, according to the U.N. agency.
+The H1N1 influenza, or swine flu, was the first pandemic of the 21st century, infecting 1-in-5 people worldwide a decade ago.
+It also was the first pandemic for which many of WHO’s 194 member nations had developed comprehensive pandemic describing the public health measures to be taken to reduce illness and fatalities, according to the U.N. agency.

-And for the first time, pandemic vaccine was developed, produced and deployed in multiple countries during the first year of the pandemic.
-But while most cases of pandemic H1N1 were mild, globally it caused up to 575,400 deaths, including 400,000 in the first year alone.
+And for the first time, a vaccine was developed, produced and used in multiple countries during the first year of that pandemic.
+But while most cases of pandemic H1N1 were mild, globally it caused an estimated death toll of between 151,700 to 575,400.
+That outbreak was declared a pandemic in June 2009 and generally thought to be ended by August 2010.

-Children and young adults were disproportionately affected compared to seasonal influenza, which causes severe disease mainly in the elderly, people with chronic conditions and pregnant women.
+Children and young adults were disproportionately affected compared in comparison to seasonal influenza, which causes severe disease mainly in the elderly, people with chronic conditions and pregnant women.